MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 To create a prompt action, you must create a new area in the `actions` section of the page object.
 The area must be set to `area(Prompting)`.
 You can then create a new action in the area and run a `PromptDialog` object that you want to activate when the action is clicked.
 Only objects of the `PromptDialog` page type can be run from a prompting area.

+> [!NOTE]
+> The floating action bar will only show if you have linked a `RunObject` property to the action.

 The following example shows the syntax for how to create a prompt action that runs the **Copilot Marketing Text** page.
 This piece of AL code can be added to a page where you want to promote the **Copilot Marketing Text** functionality.
 When the action is clicked, the **Copilot Marketing Text** page is opened in a dialog.
+The user will see a floating action bar on the page.
+When the users selects **Hide**, the floating action bar will be placed in the action bar instead.
+It can easily be brought back by clicking **Show in page**.

 ```al
 ...